-Gaming friends: We’ve had several parents approach us and ask us for help in providing Dungeons & Dragons gaming fun for their young gamers.
+Gaming friends: We’ve had a number of parents ask us for help in providing Dungeons & Dragons gaming fun for their young gamers.

-Before Covid spiked this fall, we had a solution: We were going to start a Twin Cities Club Heroes, a group dedicated to gaming and teaching, with the latter focused on turning beginning D&D players (parents and kids!) into Game Masters.
+That's partly why we created our Twin Cities-based Club Heroes, a program dedicated to gaming and teaching, with the latter focused on turning beginning D&D players (parents and youth!) into Game Masters.

-I’m going to provide you with a simple way to create an adventure and you’re more than welcome to use this as either a game to play with your young gamers or take what we started and turn it into an even better story/adventure.
+Here's a guide on how to create an adventure, and you’re more than welcome to use this as either a game to play with your young gamers or take what we started and turn it into an even better story/adventure.

 * Keep it simple.
 Your brain will want to expand, expand, expand but trust us, the more you narrow it down, the better it will be and the easier it will be to “run,” or lead as the game master;

 * Make it magical.
 The more magic, the better.
 By the way, some new to D&D view “magic” as just nasty creatures that want to harm your player-characters.
 Hardly!
 In our book, magic is something un-natural that will delight and probably surprise.
 (OK yeah, sometimes it’s a bit hungry and wants to chew on some fingers … but you get the idea!)

 * Give it a personality.
 This is where the magic happens – providing a person, creature or even an object with a personality is when the fun really starts!
 Examples to follow.

 To start the adventure – especially if you’re not a creative person - go to Google, type “fantasy” into your search and then click on the images button.
 This will fire up your imagination as you see all these terrific visuals!
 We did this and came up with three photos (the ones you see here on the blog), which in essence serve as the content of our adventure.